COVID-19: Here's Latest Update On Number Of Dutchess County Deaths, Cases

-The death toll in Dutchess County has hit 36 since the novel coronavirus (COVID-19) outbreak began in New York 58 days ago.
+The death toll in Dutchess County has hit 37 since the novel coronavirus (COVID-19) outbreak began in New York State 61 days ago.

-The total number of confirmed COVID-19 cases in Dutchess climbed to 2,652 over the weekend, with the Department of Health currently monitoring 2,129 active cases.
-Since the outbreak, 487 COVID-19 patients have been treated and discharged from county hospitals.
+The total number of confirmed COVID-19 cases in Dutchess climbed to 2,773 as of Thursday, April 30, with the Department of Health currently monitoring 2,080 more potential cases.
+Since the outbreak, 656 COVID-19 patients have been treated and discharged from county hospitals.

 - Pleasant Valley: 45;